top of page

 Carly

 Born and bred in Melbourne, Carly and her family relocated to country Victoria, where she was educated.
 Carly soon embraced country life and enjoyed playing netball, tennis and following the Western Bulldogs AFL team.
-She doted on her
+She doted on her beloved dog, creatively named Spot, who literally followed her home from school one day and stayed for 12 years.

 At the completion of her education, Carly traveled overseas and worked in London.
 She met her future husband there, who hailed from Brisbane and eventually settled here.